tetunori/fluent-emoji-webfont/README.md

 Then, you can get a `FluentEmoji***.ttf` files after long (about half an hour) time build.

+### Via GitHub Actions
+Now we can build with GitHub Actions!
+Just access to [build workflow page](https://github.com/tetunori/fluent-emoji-webfont/actions/workflows/buildFont.yml) and press `Run workflow` buttton with any Font Format/Font Type as you like.
+Built artifact will be attached in the result page as a `Font` zip file.

 ## Test/Confirm

 ### Listing emojis